|Updated 5 February 2018||By Country Code||By Country Name||Other WTNG pages||Acknowledgements|

 (ITU link courtesy Risto Nykänen)

-The European Radiocommunications Office maintains a list of links of regulators.
+The European Communications Office (under CEPT) maintains a list of links of regulators.

 ITU provides some information on international regulation, including country lookup, at its Regulatory Knowledge Centre.